lse-my472/lse-my472.github.io/index.md

 * Severance, Charles Russell.
 2015. [_Introduction to Networking: How the Internet Works_](http://www.net-intro.com).
 Charles Severance, 2015.
 * Duckett, Jon.
 2011. _HTML and CSS: Design and Build Websites_.
 New York: Wiley.

+#### Assignment 2

+This is a *summative* assignment, and is due **2 November 2023 by 4pm**.
+You must submit your response as a knitted .html file via the Moodle page.

+Details TBC

 #### 6. Reading week